kant/watson-training-from-on-prem-data/README.md

 > TODO: This schema is not accepted by the performance monitor unless all the
 > `INTEGER` and `DOUBLE` columns are typed as VARCHAR, which seems absurd.
+> Otherwise, you get errors configuring performance monitoring such as "The
+> feedback table indicated in learning configuration VIOLATIONS_FEEDBACK
+> already exists, but it is not compatible with expected schema: Column ID has
+> incompatible type INTEGER vs expected StringType"

 > TODO: Why would you want the _TRAINING column to be non-nullable in the first
 > place?

-> TODO: Is the trigger intended to ease first time setup, or is it supposed to
+> TODO: Is the Db2 trigger intended to ease first time setup, or is it supposed
-> remain as part of the continuous learning process?
-I would think the machine
+> to remain as part of the continuous learning process?
+I would think the
-> learning service would populate that column by itself, when re-training
+> machine learning service would populate that column by itself, when
-> occurs.
+> re-training occurs.

     CREATE TABLE
       violations_feedback(